xicodomingues/francinette/README.md

 #### I'm more advanced than the tests you have available.
 When are you adding more tests?

-When I reach that exercise.
-You can also add them yourself.
-But for that you need to also create a `C0X_Tester.py` file.
-(Also there is a need to change the function `guess_project` in `main.py` to recognize the files for that project)
+When I reach that exercise or project.
+You can also add them.
+For that you need to create a `ProjectTester.py` file. and change the function `guess_project` in `main.py` to recognize the project.

 #### This test that you put up is incorrect!

-Well, you can change it yourself and create a pull request, or you can contact me indicating for what exercise which test fails, and a description of what you think is wrong
+Please contact me on slack (under `fsoares-`) indicating for what exercise which test fails, and a description of what you think is wrong.
+You can also try to fix it and create a pull request for that change!

 ## Acknowledgments